martin-marek/batch-size/README.md

 ## Key results

-We show that when a small batch size is used, vanilla SGD without momentum is almost as fast as AdamW for LLM pretraining on a per-FLOP basis.
-In general, we find that as the batch size is reduced, the performance gaps between optimizers shrinks.
+We show that when a small batch size is used, vanilla SGD without momentum converges almost as fast as AdamW for LLM pretraining on a per-FLOP basis.
+In general, we find that as the batch size is reduced, the performance gap between different optimizers shrinks.

 <img src="https://github.com/martin-marek/batch-size/blob/main/plots/gpt3xl_sgd.png" width="450">

-Additionally, small batch sizes are much more robust to hyperparameter mispecification, meaning that when the tuning budget is limited, small batch sizes perform much better in expecation.
+Additionally, small batch sizes are much more robust to hyperparameter mispecification, meaning that when the tuning budget is limited, small batch sizes perform better in expecation.

 <img src="https://github.com/martin-marek/batch-size/blob/main/plots/adam_2d.png" width="650">